Adding Input Widgets to Steps

 The Image widget allows the operator to either take an image on the step, or upload an image from local storage.
 This widget needs an Image URL data type variable to store the image taken to an appropriate variable.

 By selecting a Datasource of Tulip Table Record, you can save the image directly to a Tulip Table.
-Please note the Aspect Ratio can also be adjusted within the Context Pane for this widget.
+Please note the Aspect Ratio can also be adjusted within the Side Pane for this widget.

 Within the Player, users can also "Flip" and "Rotate" live view from the camera.